MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-connect-to-a-usb-device--uwp-app-.md

     &lt;Device Id="vidpid:045e f001"&gt;

-Your Windows Store app can find all devices that match a specific vendor and product ids.
+Your UWP app can find all devices that match a specific vendor and product ids.
 You can narrow the search results by specifying the device interface GUID.

 **What are USB device classes?**